Photograph of Puma

 The magnificent Andean Condor by Dubi Shapiro.

-Best Times for Wildlife in Chile
+Best Times for Birds and other wildlife in Chile

 The best time to look for Puma and Blue Whale is March, when female Pumas usually have cubs to feed and are therefore more active than usual, but the peak time for birds is November, at the height of the austral spring, although from then until January can still be good.
+November is also the peak time for flowering cacti.

-Recommended Books etc. for Chile
+Recommended Bird Books etc. for Chile

 A Wildlife Guide to Chile by S Chester.
 Helm, 2008.